What is the bank's status after completing its five-year strategic plan?

 We are a relatively young bank with only 17 years of experience.
 However, we are also among the oldest private-sector banks established after the 1979 revolution.
-In order to compete with state-owned banks that are more than 80 years old and have 3,000 branches all over the country, Saman Bank started its operations by concentrating on electronic banking services and opening a limited number of branches in strategic locations.
+In order to compete with state-owned banks, which are over 80 years old and with 3,000 branches all over the country, Saman Bank started its operations by concentrating on electronic banking services and opening a limited number of branches in strategic locations.
 We maintain our position as being the pioneering bank in e-banking.
-That was the bank's strategy until 2008, when sanctions began to be imposed on the country's banking sector.
+That was the banks' strategy until 2008, when sanctions began to be imposed on the banking sector in the country.
 Since 2008, Saman has been focused on corporate banking and expanded its network of international correspondent banks.
-I am proud to say that the reputation of Saman Bank, particularly in the international arena, is excellent.
-We are well known internationally and have a strong reputation among European and non-European banks thanks to being at the forefront in implementing our AML and compliance units as well as the quality of our services offered.
-Wherever we go, we are well known.
-For example, when I went to Vienna to meet a number of Austrian banks, they are keen to expand their operations with us and start a business relationship.
+I am very proud to say that the status of Saman Bank, particularly in the international arena, is excellent.
+We are well known internationally and we have a strong reputation among European and non-European banks thanks to being at the forefront in implementing our AML and compliance units as well as quality of our services offered.
+Wherever we go, they know us very well.
+For example, I went to Vienna to meet a number of Austrian banks they are very keen to expand their operations with us and start a business relationship.
 We have noticed that European banks are interested in cooperating with Iranian banks, especially with Saman Bank, now that the limitations created by the sanctions, particularly for correspondent banking relationships, are over to a great extent.

 How do you assess the value of your Investment Advisory Services for domestic companies to develop international trade?

 We offer trade-financing services to the major companies in Iran.
 The most important part of our activities during the last six years has been focused on domestic companies involved in basic commodities, as well as pharmaceuticals firms that import raw materials from overseas and deal with major producers such as Bayer or Novartis.
-In fact, 40% of pharmaceuticals products and approximately 20% of basic commodities imported to Iran are handled by Saman Bank.
-During the last six years, we have financed an average of USD5.5 billion of trade volume per annum.
-We will increase this volume of business, at least along the line of expertise that we have got experience in, but also for industries interested in our services.
-Moreover, we have designated a special branch exclusively to support SME exports from Iran.
+In fact, 40% of pharmaceuticals products and approximately 20% of basic commodities imported into Iran are handled by Saman Bank.
+During the last six years, we have financed an average of $5.5 billion of trade volume per annum.
+We are going to increase this volume of business, at least along the line of expertise that we have got experience in, but also for industries interested in our services.
+Moreover, we have designated a special branch exclusively to support exports of SMEs from Iran.
 We offer various lines of credit and we create export financing for companies that need to buy, prepare, and arrange the shipping of goods.
-If they are exporting their goods to various companies in the long term, we can finance their shipping documents, discount their bills, lend to them, and wait for the maturity of the exchange to collect benefits from it.
+If they are exporting their goods to various companies in the long term, we can finance their shipping documents, discount their bills, lend them, and wait for the maturity of the exchange to collect benefits from it.